 For younger people a UTI typically comes with very clear-cut physical symptoms that logically coordinate to the urinary tract:

-For seniors, these physical symptoms are minimalized or overshadowed by a quick onslaught of behavioral changes that concerningly mimic that of serious cognitive issues such as Alzheimer’s and dementia.
+These symptoms may appear to be signs of normal aging, but for seniors, these physical symptoms are minimalized or overshadowed by a quick onslaught of behavioral changes which may mimic that of serious cognitive issues such as Alzheimer’s and dementia.
 Further, UTI symptoms tend to be more severe in seniors who already have deteriorating cognitive illness.

 Caregivers should take notice of the following UTI related signs and symptoms in seniors, especially if they develop quickly, often in a matter of just two to three days: